15 categories to demonstrate your commitment to excellence

 Our winner will have shown potential to become an exemplary future leader, evidenced by a number of the following attributes:

-Health and Safety is of paramount importance and a culture of ‘safety first’ is crucial to performance.
+Health, Safety & Wellbeing is of paramount importance and a culture of ‘safety first’ is crucial to performance.
 Overarching health and safety risk management systems and effective health initiatives are fundamental to reducing or eliminating all types of incident and promoting health and well–being across the supply chain.

 The winner may be able to demonstrate consideration of either project health & safety at the pre-construction and/or construction phases of a project or an organisational initiative impacting on multiple projects or their workforce.
 Judges will be looking for an approach that demonstrates a number of the following attributes: